- Home

 Try not to be too hard on yourself

-If you make small slip-ups, try to remember that these things do happen.
+If you make small slip-ups, try to remember that these things happen.
 Becoming obsessive over the occasional setback can have a negative effect on your progress.

 Develop a support system